jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 }
 ```

-Unless you have a good reason not to, though, it's usually better to use a for...of loop because then you don't have to worry about a counter:
+It's usually better to use a for...of loop unless you have a good reason not to, because then you don't have to worry about a counter.
+The interpreter will keep track of the elements for you:

 ```js
 for (let num of squares) {